 Although it isn’t required to submit documentation to submit a claim, supporting books and records must be available for inspection.

 The records must demonstrate that the business is eligible to make a claim under the scheme and fully support any amount claimed.
+Check out our Bookkeeping Services page for more information.

 How is it paid?